 Syllabus

 CON 5362 - OL1

 Diagnosis, Assessment, and Psychopathology

-Spring 2023

-3 Credit Hours
+Spring 2024 3 Credit Hours

 Course Instructor Contact Information

-Instructor: Karlesia Montague, Ph.D., LCMHC, LCAS, NCC
+Instructor: Karlesia Montague, Ph.D., LCMHC, LCAS, NCC, CSI

 Office: 2125 School of Education

 Phone: 919.530.5049

 Email: kmontagu@nccu.edu (Best way to contact me.)

 WebEx: https://nccu.webex.com/meet/kmontagu

-Office Hours:
+Office Hours: Tuesday 12 pm - 5pm (on campus)

-Tuesday 12 pm - 5pm Wednesday 9am - 2pm (Virtual by appointment) And other times, by appointment
+Wednesday 8 am - 1 pm (Virtual by appointment)

 During office hours, I am available via phone or WebEx.
-Outside of office hours, I will return phone calls within 48 business hours if you leave a message.
-Email is a faster way to communicate with me to set up an appointment or to ask a question.
-I will typically respond within 24-48 hours during the week not including the weekend.
+I am available to meet on campus on Tuesdays.
+Please verify with me prior to traveling to campus.
+It is in your best interest to schedule an appointment as I may have other scheduled meetings or student visits.
+I will return phone calls within 48 business hours if you leave a message.

+Email Correspondence is the best way to reach me: When contacting me via email, please include "CON 5362" in the subject line as well as the topic of your email.
+Please communicate professionally adhering to the standards of communication for the program, department, and university.
+My typical response time is 48-72 business hours.
+This means that if you email on Thursday at 4 pm, you will likely get a response from me by the following Tuesday at 4 pm since weekend days are not business days.